Alfred Swan: Life in Russia

 At the start of World War I and the ensuing Russian revolution and various civil wars raging within Russia, Swan and his fiancee, and subsequent wife, Catherine became involved with the American Red Cross' attempts to organize and shelter the so-called "Children's Colonies"—nearly one thousand orphaned, dislocated or abandoned children who had been shipped out of St. Petersburg to avoid the famine associated with the Revolution, invading forces and general chaos.
 In 1918, under the auspices of The Red Cross and the assistance of the YMCA, he and Catherine located and organized groups of children spread throughout the Ukraine and along the Volga River.
 Rounding them up and establishing colonies at sympathetic 'White Russian' dashas and compounds, they organized classes, duties and appointed a number of senior children as leaders of each new colony, while traveling to identify other clusters of displaced children.

 Over the next two years, plans were laid and executed to bring the colonies together and transport the children and their teachers eastward across Russia, Siberia and finally to the port city of Vladivostok.
-There the Red Cross had chartered a Japanese freighter, the 'Yomei Maru' to take them across the Pacific to Santa Barbara, CA., then across the U.S. by train to New York, then by ship to Brest, Belgium, then finally up to Finland to eventually be reunited with their parents and remaining families who met them at the land-bridge that connects Finland to Russia.
-All in all, Swan and his colleagues were able to save over 800 displaced children in the "Lost Colonies" and repatriate them in late 1920.
-Many of the children stayed in close touch with Swan throughout their lives and welcomed him back to Russia when he visited in the mid-1960s.
-After Swan's death in 1970, his second wife, Jane Ballard Swan wrote a painstakingly researched oral history of the remarkable journey.
+There the Red Cross had chartered a Japanese freighter, the 'Yomei Maru' to take them across the Pacific to San Francisco, CA., then through the Panama Canal to New York.
+After two weeks in New York, the children, their teachers, and the American Red Cross personnel crossed the Atlantic to Brest, France, and then the Baltic Sea to Finland.
+From November 1920 to January 1921, groups of children were escorted by American Red Cross personnel to the bridge crossing the Sestra River, then marking the Finnish-Soviet border, and returned by train to Petrograd to be reunited with their parents and surviving relatives.
+All in all, Swan and his colleagues were able to rescue and repatriate almost 800 displaced children.
+Some of the children stayed in close touch with Swan throughout their lives and welcomed him back to Russia when he visited in the mid-1960s.
+After Swan's death in 1970, his second wife, Jane Ballard Swan published a painstakingly researched history of the remarkable journey, titled The Lost Children: A Russian Odyssey (1989).